Open D Tuning For Guitar

 I've put these shapes into a sequence, the harmonised scale of D. The I IV and V chords (major chords) are D, G, A , and you can play these easily by using a barre chord shape.

 The minor chord shape is the same for each minor chord, it's like an E chord in standard tuning, with the lowest two notes moved over a string.
+You can dispense with the note on the 5th string too, which gives you the option to slide between chords.

-So. with just two different chord shapes you can play most songs.
+So with just two different chord shapes you can play most songs.

 At the end I've shown another couple of useful chords, plus the way Joni plays Big Yellow Taxi chords, hammering on an E7 shape onto the barre chord.